-If the employee remains aggrieved, there will be a final level of review within the department by the Appointing Authority or Department Head.
-The request for review must be made in writing to the Appointing Authority or Department Head within ten (10) working days of receipt of the Step 2 response, and should include a copy of the original grievance form as well as all previous supervisory responses to the grievance.
-Within ten (10) working days of receipt of the grievance form, the Appointing Authority or Department Head and/or designee shall conduct an investigation of the issues presented and shall then set forth in writing on the corresponding section of the grievance form the findings of the investigation.
+If the parties are unable to resolve all issues at the conciliation meeting, the grievant's Appointing Authority or Department Head will meet with the grievant and respond to the grievance within five (5) working days (i.e., the supervisor's normal working days) unless an extension is granted by the Department of Human Resources Management.
+Within the 5 working days, the Department Head shall conduct any necessary investigation of the issues presented and shall then set forth in writing on the corresponding section of the grievance form the findings of the investigation.
 A copy of the grievance form, containing the findings and conclusions of the Appointing Authority or Department Head and/or designee, along with the reasons for such findings and conclusions, shall then be returned to the employee along with the copies of all documents used during the investigation.